webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ### Pages
-Pages are a fundamental component of web applications, serving as the primary interface through which users interact
+Pages are a fundamental component of web applications, serving as the primary interface through
-with the content and functionalities provided by the application.
-Pages can contain a variety of elements, including
+which users interact with the content and functionalities provided by the application.
+Pages can
-text, images, videos, forms, and interactive components, all designed to enhance the user experience.
+contain a variety of elements, including text, images, videos, forms, and interactive components,
-When a plugin is loaded, pages marked as page are automatically identified and included in the sitemap.
-This process
+all designed to enhance the user experience.
+When a plugin is loaded, pages marked as page are
-ensures that all relevant pages are easily accessible and properly indexed.
-Pages are virtual constructs, implemented
+automatically identified and included in the sitemap.
+This process ensures that all relevant pages
+are easily accessible and properly indexed.
+Pages are virtual constructs, implemented through
-through specific derivations such as HTML documents, dynamic web pages, or single-page applications (SPAs).
+specific derivations such as HTML documents, dynamic web pages, or single-page applications (SPAs).
+The following example demonstrates the implementation of a page:

 ```csharp
 [Title("my page")]